 Academic Resource Center Learning Assistants provide course-specific academic support to NYU Shanghai students in and out of the classroom.
 Learning Assistants work closely with faculty and ARC staff to support student success and promote independent and active learning.

-- Enrolled in NYU Shanghai course(s) as an undergraduate student for Fall 2022.
+- Enrolled in NYU Shanghai course(s) as an undergraduate student for Spring 2024.

 - Received an A- or better in the course(s) that you intend to support.

 - Completed at least 30 credit hours at NYU Shanghai or other NYU campuses/global sites with a minimum overall GPA of 3.0 by the end of the semester before the start of the job.

 - Had a brief recommendation from one of your former or current instructors.

 - Possess excellent interpersonal, communication, and problem-solving skills.

 - Have a positive work attitude; be responsible and approachable.

 Application Deadline for LA Recruitment